Jay Lee, artist portrait

 About

-I assemble these materials to visualize different passages of time.
 My bioplastic sculptures embody decaying and durational time.
-Cooked from local grains and starches, these forms carry personal and geographical stories in their very chemistry.
-They are accessible yet ephemeral—designed to warp and shift, resembling the malleable human memory.
+Cooked from local grains, starches, and plant-based ingredients, these forms carry personal and geographical stories in their chemistry.
+They are accessible yet unstable, designed to warp, soften, crack, or shift over time.
+Their vulnerability resembles the malleability of human memory: never fixed, always re-forming in relation to climate, touch, and place.

-My experimental photography—with made or found elements—captures flashy, light-speed, momentary time: a split second imprinted by light.
-In some works, beeswax is layered onto photographs like skin, creating a tactile membrane between image and memory.
+My experimental photography captures light-speed, momentary time: a split second imprinted by chemistry, exposure, and chance.
+Often made with found or prepared elements, these images act less as documents than as residues of encounter.
+In some works, beeswax is layered onto photographs like skin, creating a tactile membrane between image and memory, visibility and concealment.

-Glass holds both (re-)cyclical and frozen time.
-Like glacier ice or bioplastic, it traps air bubbles—archives of breath at the moment of making—within a solid form.
-Yet its solidity is fragile.
-It waits only for human breath and heat to flow again, ready to be formed into a completely different shape in a completely different time.
+Glass holds both cyclical and frozen time.
+Like glacier ice or bioplastic, it traps air bubbles—archives of breath from the moment of making—within a solid yet fragile body.
+Although glass appears fixed, it remains materially open to transformation.
+With heat, breath, and pressure, it can flow again, becoming another shape in another time.

-My paintings are maps of the earth and sea.
-I create them from scratch using pigments I’ve extracted or collected during my travels, combined with natural binders I cook with red algae.
-These colors hold the memory of minerals and flora, while the textures carry the physical trace of their making—imprints from studio floors, or marks made unintentionally as color seeps through layers of canvas or delicate paper.
-Sometimes I embed wax layers into these surfaces, giving form to the atmospheric residue of a place or moment.
+My paintings are maps of earth, sea, and movement.
+I create them from scratch using pigments I have extracted, collected, or encountered during my travels, combined with natural binders I cook with red algae.
+These colors hold the memory of minerals, plants, and places, while the surfaces carry the physical trace of their making: stains from studio floors, accidental seepage through canvas or paper, waxy skins, sedimented textures, and gestures shaped by the body’s movement around the work.

-I approach my studio practice as a form of cooking.
-Just as I mix paints with historical binders, I cook my bioplastic sculptures using local ingredients that carry personal and collective histories.
-In this ritual-like process, I feel the texture of memory forming.
-I trace the seeping, fading colors of Oaxacan cempasúchil (marigold) with my hands while sensing the history of malachite—the ancient pigment once used to paint the green eyes of Egyptian figures.
-My work becomes material memory: a testimony to the stories we hold, release, and transform—a frozen record of constant flux.
+I approach my studio practice as a form of cooking, ritual, and material research.
+Just as I mix paints with historical binders, I cook bioplastic forms using local ingredients that carry personal and collective histories.
+Through this process, I feel memory forming as texture: the fading orange of Oaxacan cempasúchil, the mineral depth of malachite, the translucency of wax, the trapped breath inside glass, the slow collapse of organic matter.

 한국어